OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

-One-Wave Framework: Current Proof Status (June 2026)
+One-Wave Framework: Current Proof Status

+Research Audit Record (June 2026)

 Purpose

 This document is not a statement that One-Wave is correct.

-It is a record of what has been established, what appears promising, and what remains unproven.
+It is a record of:

+- accepted observations
+- supported principles
+- mathematical results
+- active hypotheses
+- unresolved questions
+- speculative concepts

-The goal is to prevent accidental movement of ideas between categories.
+The purpose is to prevent accidental movement of ideas between categories.

+A claim only moves upward when supported by mathematics, experiment, or successful prediction.

 ---

 LEVEL 0: OBSERVATIONAL FACTS

-These are accepted observations that any successful theory must explain.
+These are observations that any successful physical theory must explain.

 O0.1 Stable Structures Exist

-The universe contains stable repeating structures:
+The universe contains persistent repeating structures.

+Examples:

 - atoms
 - molecules